multiversx/mx-docs/docs/sdk-and-tools/sdk-js/migration-guides.md

 ---
-id: erdjs-migration-guides
+id: sdk-js-migration-guides
 title: Migration guides
 ---

-This tutorial will guide you through the process of migrating from one major version of **erdjs** (or one of its _satellites_) to another.
+This tutorial will guide you through the process of migrating from one major version of **sdk-js** (or one of its _satellites_) to another.

 :::important
-Make sure you have a look over the [cookbook](/sdk-and-tools/erdjs/erdjs-cookbook), in advance.
+Make sure you have a look over the [cookbook](/sdk-and-tools/sdk-js/sdk-js-cookbook), in advance.
 :::

 ## Migrate **erdjs** from v9.x to v10 (April of 2022)